 Writers everywhere must pick up a copy of this book immediately!
 Learn about the art of writing, finding yourself as a writer, and everything in between.
 Anne Lamott is a beautiful writer who stole my heart with her stories and reminders to take things bird by bird.

 What are some of your favorite books?
-Tell me what you think I should read next in the comments below.
+Tell me about your top picks in the comments below.